-What most couples want is to hold a ceremony that realises their most cherished desires and dreams, and today more couples choose a non-religious ceremony, sometimes as a compromise if they have different faiths, but more frequently because they are not regular church-goers.
+What most couples I meet want is a ceremony that represents them, their relationship, dreams and goals.
+Over 70% of couples now choose a civil ceremony, sometimes as a compromise if they have different faiths, but more frequently because they are not regular church-goers.

-In the past, their only other option was to have a short civil ceremony at the Town Hall, or in one of the 4000 venues which are licensed for marriages.
-As couples are making a legal contract, they must abide by several rules relating to content, music, readings, timing and so on.
+In the past, their only other option was to have a short civil ceremony at the Town Hall, or in one of the 4000+ venues which are licensed by the local authorities as suitable for the registration of marriages.
+In civil ceremonies couples are in effect entering into a legal contract, and therefore the service itself must be totally secular.
+Couples must abide by rules relating to the ceremony content, wording of Vows, music, readings, timing and so on.
 The Registry must also be of solid construction with four walls and a ceiling, therefore an outdoor ceremony is mostly out of the question.

 Choosing a Celebrant is then a major part of the planning process, and here are a few tips on what to consider when making that choice

-- Check the credentials of your Celebrant !
-There are a number of institutions and organisations that train and accredit Celebrants, and offer ongoing support and guidance and training so that their Celebrants remain up to date, and totally professional.
+- Check the credentials of your Celebrant!
+Whilst there is absolutely no need for a Celebrant to be trained or accredited there are many who are and receive ongoing support and development.
+There are a number of institutions and organisations that train and accredit Celebrants, and offer ongoing support and guidance and training so that their Celebrants remain up to date, and follow a professional code.
 Ensure your Celebrant has up to date insurance – Public Liability and Professional Indemnity Insurance is key.
+Particularly as these may be required by your venue.
 They should also be able to show you their Terms and Conditions so that for example should they not be able to attend on your day, there is a plan in place for a substitute Celebrant from the same institution to take charge.

 - Meet your Celebrant!
 Some people only meet their Celebrant on the day of their wedding.
 I would advise meeting in person and talking through your ideas and style and ensure you are making a connection with the Celebrant.
 An initial meeting by Skype or face to face can really help a couple to decide they are choosing the right person to work with and with whom they will be creating this important, personal ceremony.